Lester, Schwarber return to Wrigley Field with Nationals - WHIZ News

 “I think I told him I would tell him good luck but I wouldn’t mean it.
 He laughed,” Ross said.
 “He looks great. … I love the guy, so it’s just good to see him.”

-It was a day full of warmth and awkwardness as Lester and Kyle Schwarber returned to Chicago with the Washington Nationals for the opener of a four-game series against their former team.
+It was a day full of warmth and cheers as Lester and Kyle Schwarber returned to Chicago with the Washington Nationals, losing 7-3 to their former team in the opener of a four-game series.

 The Cubs plans to show a Lester tribute video before Tuesday’s game.